 MEGA MAN 7

-SYSTEM YEAR GENRE RATING SNES 1995 Traditional 79% ALSO KNOWN AS Rockman 7
+SYSTEM YEAR GENRE RATING SNES/WiiU 1995 Traditional 79% ALSO KNOWN AS Rockman 7

 Dr. Wily always realized that his evil plots might someday come to an end at the hands of Mega Man.
 To prepare for such a possibility, he constructed some backup robots and sealed them away in special compartments.
 If six months ever passed without Dr. Wily’s input, the robots would be activated so they could search for their master.